devartgr/joomla-devart-slider/README.md

 - Administrator cache clearing
 - Safe handling of empty source results
 - Cached thumbnail management
+- Compatibility with reverse proxies
-- Compatibility with reverse proxies and CDN environments
+- Compatibility with CDN environments

 Joomla module caching options can also be used according to the website configuration.